PayString/paystring-documentation/docs/getting-started.md

 You can also set up your PayID server using [AWS and NGINX][aws-deploy.md].

+## PayID Private API user management

-You can then use the Private PayID API to:
+Use the Private PayID API to:

 * Create a user
 * Get user information